jupyter/nbclassic/docs/source/nbclassic.rst

-When using nbclassic and notebook <= v6.4.x you can expect that these UIs will not be only presented at different servers but may also differ as potential changes to the nblcassic UI will not be reflected in Notebook versions <= 6.4.x.
+When using nbclassic and notebook <= v6.4.x you can expect that these UIs will not be only presented at different servers but may also differ as potential changes to the nbclassic UI will not be reflected in Notebook versions <= 6.4.x.

 .. _team-compass issue: https://github.com/jupyter/notebook-team-compass/issues/5#issuecomment-1085254000